Clinical Registry Data Analysis Using Stata

 Each lecture will be followed by hands-on practical sessions using realistic clinical registry data, and the sessions are meant to be highly interactive.

-Participants will be provided with a Stata training license.
+Participants should bring laptops and will be provided with a Stata training license.

-This course is for anyone involved in the design, conduct and analysis of registry/longitudinal data.
+This course designed for anyone involved in the design, conduct and analysis of registry/longitudinal data.
 This includes clinicians, data analysts, health managers and research assistants.